 But, surely this can only fill a temporary gap, before other issues present themselves?
 Ultimately, if commuter issues are to be unequivocally resolved, there needs to be more done to improve public opinion of rail first and foremost; something that in-train Wi-Fi and new carriages don’t necessarily provide.

-For the rail industry to truly address long-term challenges with good old fashioned determination, as the article enthuses, championing genuine transparency is vital.
-Opening channels of communication to ensure that commuters are fully aware of where money is being spent, and how it will ultimately improve journey times and reliability, needs to be considered now, in order to offer a greater understanding as to what is being done to provide much needed improvement moving forward.
-Without resolving centuries-old infrastructural woes across all lines, throughout the country, commuters will never be able to enjoy a reliable and comfortable rail experience.
+For the rail industry to truly address long-term challenges and secure the future of rail with good old-fashioned determination, as the article enthuses, championing genuine transparency is vital.
+Opening channels of communication to ensure that commuters are fully aware of where money is being spend, and how it will ultimately improve journey times and reliability, needs to be considered now, in order to offer a greater understanding as to what is being done to provide much needed improvement moving forward.
+Without resolving centuries-old infrastructural woes across all lines, throughout the country, commuters will never be able to enjoy a reliable and comfortable rail experience – and ensure the success of the future of rail.

 Modernisation and digitisation of rail is key focus area.

-The rail industry needs to continue the pursuit of modernisation and digitisation, not just for passengers, but for the future of its infrastructure too.
-The creation of brand new lines, such as HS2 and Crossrail is, undoubtedly, an excellent start in establishing a modern standard that the rail industry can collectively adhere to, and of course, the Digital Railway project is helping provide clarity on why these lines are vital to the future of rail.
+The rail industry needs to continue the pursuit of modernisation and digitisation, not just for passengers, but for the future of rail overall, including its infrastructure too.
+The creation of brand new lines, as HS2 and Crossrail is, undoubtedly, an excellent start in establishing a modern standard that the rail industry can collectively adhere to.
+Of course, the Digital Railway is helping provide clarity on why these lines are vital to the future of rail.
 However, creating new lines could potentially only contribute to current issues, if existing lines are not also improved and/or replaced.
 An expensive concept, perhaps, but it is something that requires action, if commuter complaints are to become a thing of the past.

 Of course, those working within the industry need to be modernised and digitised too.